JackGittes/FAST-CNN/README.md

 ### Requirement

-All codes are tested in **MATLAB R2017b** and don't support GPU acceleration, which means you should only run it on small dataset otherwise the runtime will be quite scaring.
-As I say above, this library is designed for simulating FP-CNN and it's also an experimental research which helps us understand FP behaviors of deep neural networks.
-Furthermore, it can help people who want to deploy their CNN algorithms on FP devices (FPGA/ASIC etc) to verify the effectiveness of quantization method.
+All codes tested in **MATLAB R2017/18b and 2019a** on GTX 1050Ti/1080/1080Ti and RTX 2080Ti/2060.
+As I say above, this library is designed for simulating FXP-CNN and it's also an experimental research which helps us understand FXP behaviors of deep neural networks.
+Furthermore, it can help people who want to deploy their CNN algorithms on FXP devices (FPGA/ASIC etc) to verify the effectiveness of quantization method.

 ### GPU Support

-- Although the MATLAB library can implement a simple FP-CNN for now, there are still many problems in this code.
-I will fix these problems in the future.

-- To enhance the library's robustness and compatibility, an elaborate and overall unit test module is under construsting which will check more complicated conditions in application scenarios.

-- I try my best to design every function to be similar to TensorFlow-style as possible so that people who are familiar with TensorFlow can easily tranfer to this library without much learning effort.

-- I'm considering to use GPU to accelerate fixed pointed simulation in the future and the basic idea is shown as below.
+GPU support is described as below, as for different hardware design, the GPU support is not a general implementation.

 <center>
 <img src="http://wx4.sinaimg.cn/large/41f56ddcly1fxsgd1cqqxj26fx1jtqv5.jpg" width="900px">
 </center>

+### TODO

+More features will be added into FAST-CNN, including:

+- Construct computation graph and execute forward process automatically.
+  - User defines basic graph structure
+  - Make graph and optimize the executation order
+  - Initialize Graph with given parameters
+  - Execute computation graph and report intermediate results for analyzing
+- Support batch input mode as a suppplement to single image input mode which is the current implementation.
+- Add backward function.